fryske-akademy/corpus-frontend/README.md

 ## Main configuration file

-The main settings for the corpus-frontend application are configured in a file named `corpus-frontend.properties`.

-> **NOTE:** actually, the filename must match the name of your `.war`, so if your war is not named `corpus-frontend.war` but `corpus-ui.war`, the config file should be named `corpus-ui.properties`.
+Corpus-Frontend is configured using a `properties` file.

-The application will normally look for this file in the same configuration directory as BlackLab.
-That is, the following locations will be searched, starting from the first:
+The application will normally look for this file in the same places as BlackLab.
+That is, the following locations, starting from the top:

 - `BLACKLAB_CONFIG_DIR` environment variable (configure this in your servlet container, e.g. Tomcat)
 - `$HOME/.blacklab` (Linux) or `%USERDIR%/.blacklab` (Windows)